Mmiglio/BiologicalData/README.md

 >YYFPFNGRQAEDYLRSKERGEFVIRQSSRGDDHLVITWKLDKDLFQHIDIQELEKENPLALGKVLIVDNQKYNDLDQIIVEY

-on UniProt (Should we use a different database? e.g. UniProtKB/humans, UniprotKB/swiss-prot, UniRef90, ...).
-I've used `BLOSUM-62` substitution matrix, allowed gaps in the comparison and returned 250 hits.
+on UniProtKB/humans using `BLOSUM-62` substitution matrix, allowed gaps in the comparison and returned at most 250 hits.

-Output is saved in `data/BLAST_UniProt_250.fasta`
+Output is saved in `data/BLAST_uniprot_human.fasta`

 ### 2: Generate a multiple sequence alignment (MSA)